 When do we want them now?

-but you have other you know radical groups like Antifa and or Antifa, depending on how you like to say it, and you know, listen to the media here supporting them.
+But you have other, you know, radical groups like Antifa or Antifa, depending on how you like to say it.

 I argue to you tonight, all punches are not equal morally.

-In the eyes of the law, yes, but in the eyes of good and evil, here's the argument.
+But in the eyes of good and evil, here's the argument.

-They are strictly principled anti-fascists, and what they see in the Trump administration and what they see happening in this country, they see they see the neo-fascism that we see.
+And what they see in the Trump administration and what they see happening in this country, they see the neo-fascism that we see.

 And they've taken a principled stand to stand against white supremacists and white nationalists wherever they may show up.

-It says it right in the name, Antifa, anti-fascism, which is what they were there fighting.
+It says it right in the name, Antifa, Anti-Fascism, which is what they were there fighting.

-Listen, there's you know, no organization is perfect.
+Listen, there's, you know, no organization is perfect.

-There's some violence.
+There is some violence.

-I think that a lot of people recognize that when pushed, self-defense is a legitimate response to white supremacy neo-Nazi violence.
+I think that a lot of people recognize that when pushed, self-defense is a legitimate response to white supremacy and neo-Nazi violence.

-The problem is to equate the violence in reaction against bigotry with the bigotry itself, is to misunderstand the fact that when you go to cancer treatment, the radiation is tough treatment, but it is meant to remove the cancer.
+The problem is to equate the violence in reaction against bigotry with the bigotry itself is to misunderstand the fact that when you go to cancer treatment, the radiation is tough treatment, but it is meant to remove the cancer.

-There's a group of antifascists called the Black Bloc, which do tend to get violent.
+There's a group of anti-fascists called the Black Bloc, which do tend to get violent.

-Their idea is look, nonviolence hasn't worked, and we are going to try to stop this.
+Their idea is: look, nonviolence hasn't worked and we are going to try to stop this.

 But they wouldn't have been there.